cosmosgame/save-the-world/content/_index.md

 My daughter is learning about how bad the situation is at school.
 Our children understand the reality of our situation much better than we do.
 She asked me if it is OK to have children.
 Ouch.
 I had to really think about it.
 I found myself bargaining with God.
 Maybe her children will be OK?
 But then she asked what about her children's children?
 And what about all future children?
 And the honest answer is I do not know.

 What I do know is that I will not do nothing for another thirty years.
 The world needs even someone as ordinary as me.
 No matter how hard it gets I can not imagine anything more painful than to confess to my grandchildren thirty years from now that yet again I stood by and did nothing.
+With all my heart I want my daughter to have children if she wants if for not other reason than we need more healthy people to help clean up the mess we have left for them.
+But I am so worried.

 Fortunately, while I did (mostly) nothing others have been hard at work.
 They have done so much and yet here we are.
 On our own we can only get so far.
 All the urgent projects that people are working on such as Black Lives Matter and Social Justice are vitally important.
 But we need to understand that we are all working on the same project.
 All this work shares the very same problem -- how do we get people into a bigger, more compassionate place?
 If we can get people there, the world changes in an instant.
 But that is very big work and it will require all of us.
 So even as we continue to do our separate work we also need to coordinate on an even bigger dream -- saving the world together.